-A Notice of Emergency Adoption and Proposed Rule Making will be published in the State Register on October 19, 2022, for a 60-day public comment period.
-Supporting materials are available upon request of the Secretary to the Board of Regents.
+The proposed amendment was presented to the P-12 Education Committee for discussion and recommendation to the Full Board for adoption as an emergency rule at its October 2022 Board of Regents meeting.
+A Notice of Emergency Adoption and Proposed Rule Making was published in the State Register on October 19, 2022, for a 60-day public comment period.